-- (aa) Other effects of a purely personal nature (e.g. clothing and household articles) may be exported under cover of the prescribed SARS Customs Declaration provided that the items to be exported emanate from a deceased estate and have been inherited by the beneficiary. - (c) The South African portion of estates non-residents - (aa) Cash bequests and the full cash proceeds of legacies and distributions from such estates, due to non-residents, may be remitted abroad, provided that all legal requirements have been met (e.g. a resealed grant of probate) and the Liquidation and Distribution account bearing a Master of the High Court reference number has been viewed. - (bb) Other assets inherited by non-residents may be dealt with in terms of (ii)(b) above. - (d) Capital distributions from local testamentary trusts - (aa) Capital distributions from local testamentary trusts due to non-residents may be remitted abroad, provided that the trustees resolution confirming the capital distribution and the Last Will and Testament confirming that the beneficiary is entitled to such capital distribution, have been viewed. - (bb) Distributions as a result of the renunciation of a beneficiary's right to capital of a testamentary trust must be referred to the Financial Surveillance Department.
+- (aa) Other effects of a purely personal nature (e.g. clothing and household articles) may be exported under cover of the prescribed SARS Customs Declaration provided that the items to be exported emanate from a deceased estate and have been inherited by the beneficiary. - (c) The South African portion of estates non-residents - (aa) Cash bequests and the full cash proceeds of legacies and distributions from such estates, due to non-residents, may be remitted abroad, provided that all legal requireme nts havebeen met (e.g. a resealed grant of probate) and the Liquidation and Distribution account bearing a Master of the High Court reference number has been viewed. - (bb) Other assets inherited by non-residents may be dealt with in terms of (ii)(b) above. - (d) Capital distributions from local testamentary trusts

+Capital distributions from local testamentary trusts due to nonresidents may be remitted abroad, provided that the trustees resolution confirming the capital distribution and the Last Will and Testament confirming that the beneficiary is entitled to such capital distribution, have been viewed.
+Distributions as a result of the renunciation of a beneficiary's right to capital of a testamentary trust must be referred to the Financial Surveillance Department.
+The attention of private individuals who cease to be residents for tax purposes is drawn to the requirements of section B.2(J)(xiii) of the Authorised Dealer Manual.